Adult Non-Traditional Student (ANTS) Scholarship

 John Latcham retired from Kent State University as professor emeritus after 28 years of service.
 He taught political science and economics at the Kent State Trumbull.
 Through his lifelong commitment to education, he bequeathed a scholarship that was established upon his passing.
 Additional Criteria: Full-time student enrolled in the College of Arts and Sciences.

 Larry Lawrence was an active member of the theater program at the Kent State Trumbull.
 He was best known as a prankster that had a way to make people laugh.
 His most memorable performance was his portrayal of Michael in The Boys in the Band, just two weeks prior to passing away from Hodgkin's disease.
 In his memory, a scholarship has been established to support theater students at the Kent State Trumbull.
 Additional Criteria: Students involved in the theater program.

 LifeShare Community Blood Services is a community-focused nonprofit organization committed to providing a safe and adequate blood and component supply for patient healthcare in Northeast Ohio.
 Through annual blood drives at the Kent State Trumbull, LifeShare supports students by awarding multiple scholarships each year.
 Additional Criteria: Full-time student.
 Application available in late Spring.
 Essay required.

 Ruth Linamen Memorial Scholarship

 A life-long resident of Warren, Ruth Linemen received both a bachelors and Master's degree from Kent State University.
 She worked for much of her career in the Warren City School system and last served as principal at the Henry H. Alden School.
 The scholarship represents the care for students that Ruth showed throughout her life.
-Additional Criteria: Female resident of Trumbull County, preference for non-traditional student pursing a degree in education.
+Additional Criteria: Non-traditional female student, and Trumbull County resident.

 Paul E. Martin Memorial Scholarship